 When planning your annual budget, which is something that every company should do, a cost to include should be the cost of hiring a new employee.
 Salaries, bonus and benefits and the cost of recruitment would be included on this list.

 However, there is an small little tiny detail that most small and medium companies forget when doing a HR plan.
 The cost of those recruitment processes that you have planned.

 How much does it cost to recruit a new employee?

-Plenty of young companies fail to deliver their HR plan as they have to reduce numbers due to the unexpected cost of recruitment.
+Plenty of young companies fail to deliver their HR plan.
+They usually have to reduce numbers due to the unexpected cost of recruitment.
 We are not only talking about hiring a recruitment agency, that will vary from adding a 10% to a 20% of the new employee’s first year salary to your budget.

 However, there are also plenty of hidden cost, economical and non economical that could destroy your HR plan and therefore, the objectives of your SME for the year.